edwinacunav/mkxpplus/README.md

 mkxpplus is a project based upon mkxp developed by Ancurio.
 It should let you play RGSS1 based games on a 800 * 608 resolution by default, but you might change it before compiling it if deemed necessary.

+After you have finished compiling the binary executable, you should also open the Map800ResFixes.rb text file with a text editor like Notepad++ or change its file extension to txt if you plan to use Windows Notepad application.
+On Linux distributions you can use your favorite text editor, for KDE GUI based systems Kate or KWrite should be fine.
+Once you have opened it copy its contents and paste them in the script editor below Scene_Debug and before Main scripts.

 mkxp Documentation is still valid so do not forget to check it out!

 ## About mkxp